Genuine Parts (NYSE:GPC) Shares Sold by PFG Private Wealth Management LLC

-PFG Private Wealth Management LLC trimmed its holdings in Genuine Parts (NYSE:GPC – Get Rating) by 21.2% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 477 shares of the specialty retailer’s stock after selling 128 shares during the period.
-PFG Private Wealth Management LLC’s holdings in Genuine Parts were worth $83,000 at the end of the most recent reporting period.
+PFG Private Wealth Management LLC lessened its holdings in shares of Genuine Parts (NYSE:GPC – Get Rating) by 21.2% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 477 shares of the specialty retailer’s stock after selling 128 shares during the quarter.
+PFG Private Wealth Management LLC’s holdings in Genuine Parts were worth $83,000 at the end of the most recent quarter.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-Ieq Capital LLC boosted its stake in Genuine Parts by 40.0% in the 3rd quarter.
-Ieq Capital LLC now owns 4,629 shares of the specialty retailer’s stock worth $691,000 after buying an additional 1,323 shares during the last quarter.
-Mercer Global Advisors Inc. ADV raised its holdings in shares of Genuine Parts by 55.6% in the 3rd quarter.
-Mercer Global Advisors Inc. ADV now owns 37,288 shares of the specialty retailer’s stock worth $5,515,000 after purchasing an additional 13,323 shares during the period.
-Financial Counselors Inc. raised its holdings in shares of Genuine Parts by 1.1% in the 3rd quarter.
-Financial Counselors Inc. now owns 22,163 shares of the specialty retailer’s stock worth $3,309,000 after purchasing an additional 246 shares during the period.
-Trust Co. of Vermont raised its holdings in shares of Genuine Parts by 15.6% in the 3rd quarter.
-Trust Co. of Vermont now owns 11,105 shares of the specialty retailer’s stock worth $1,658,000 after purchasing an additional 1,502 shares during the period.
-Finally, Mutual of America Capital Management LLC raised its holdings in shares of Genuine Parts by 1.4% in the 3rd quarter.
-Mutual of America Capital Management LLC now owns 19,591 shares of the specialty retailer’s stock worth $2,925,000 after purchasing an additional 272 shares during the period.
-78.14% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds have also recently bought and sold shares of the company.
+CVA Family Office LLC grew its position in shares of Genuine Parts by 5.8% in the 3rd quarter.
+CVA Family Office LLC now owns 1,007 shares of the specialty retailer’s stock worth $150,000 after acquiring an additional 55 shares in the last quarter.
+Quent Capital LLC grew its position in shares of Genuine Parts by 20.7% in the 3rd quarter.
+Quent Capital LLC now owns 344 shares of the specialty retailer’s stock worth $51,000 after acquiring an additional 59 shares in the last quarter.
+Forum Financial Management LP grew its position in shares of Genuine Parts by 2.5% in the 3rd quarter.
+Forum Financial Management LP now owns 2,453 shares of the specialty retailer’s stock worth $366,000 after acquiring an additional 60 shares in the last quarter.
+Buckingham Strategic Wealth LLC grew its position in shares of Genuine Parts by 0.7% in the 3rd quarter.
+Buckingham Strategic Wealth LLC now owns 8,091 shares of the specialty retailer’s stock worth $1,208,000 after acquiring an additional 60 shares in the last quarter.
+Finally, Pacer Advisors Inc. grew its position in shares of Genuine Parts by 28.0% in the 3rd quarter.
+Pacer Advisors Inc. now owns 288 shares of the specialty retailer’s stock worth $43,000 after acquiring an additional 63 shares in the last quarter.
+Institutional investors and hedge funds own 78.14% of the company’s stock.

 Genuine Parts Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 3rd.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, April 3rd.
 Shareholders of record on Friday, March 3rd will be paid a dividend of $0.95 per share.
-This represents a $3.80 dividend on an annualized basis and a yield of 2.42%.
 The ex-dividend date of this dividend is Thursday, March 2nd.
-This is a positive change from Genuine Parts’s previous quarterly dividend of $0.90.
-Genuine Parts’s dividend payout ratio (DPR) is 45.73%.
+This represents a $3.80 annualized dividend and a yield of 2.42%.
+This is an increase from Genuine Parts’s previous quarterly dividend of $0.90.
+Genuine Parts’s payout ratio is presently 45.73%.

 Analysts Set New Price Targets

-GPC has been the topic of a number of research reports.
-Wedbush restated a “neutral” rating on shares of Genuine Parts in a report on Friday, February 24th.
-StockNews.com initiated coverage on Genuine Parts in a report on Thursday, March 16th.
-They issued a “buy” rating on the stock.
-The Goldman Sachs Group raised their price objective on Genuine Parts from $147.00 to $157.00 and gave the stock a “sell” rating in a report on Thursday, February 23rd.
-Finally, Truist Financial upgraded Genuine Parts from a “hold” rating to a “buy” rating and set a $186.00 price objective on the stock in a report on Friday.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company.
-According to MarketBeat, Genuine Parts presently has a consensus rating of “Hold” and a consensus target price of $152.20.
+Several brokerages have recently commented on GPC.
+StockNews.com began coverage on Genuine Parts in a research report on Thursday, March 16th.
+They issued a “buy” rating for the company.
+Truist Financial upgraded Genuine Parts from a “hold” rating to a “buy” rating and set a $186.00 target price for the company in a research report on Friday.
+Wedbush reiterated a “neutral” rating on shares of Genuine Parts in a research report on Friday, February 24th.
+Finally, The Goldman Sachs Group boosted their price objective on Genuine Parts from $147.00 to $157.00 and gave the company a “sell” rating in a research report on Thursday, February 23rd.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $152.20.

 Genuine Parts Co engages in the distribution of automotive and industrial replacement parts.
 It operates through the following segments: Automotive Parts Group, Industrial Parts Group, and Corporate.
 The Automotive Parts Group segment distributes replacement parts, other than body parts for substantially all makes and models of automobiles, trucks, and other vehicles.